University of Nottingham Sexual Violence Liaison Officer (SVLO) Service

 How do I contact the service?

-Submit a report through Report and Support and one of the team will get back to you as soon as possible.
-Please note Report and Support is not a helpline and if you need to speak to someone urgently please contact the Police, Topaz or University Security.
+Please note Report and Support is monitored during university working hours.
+If you need to speak to someone urgently please contact the Police, Topaz or University Security (please see contact information below).

 How confidential is the service?